zephyrproject-rtos/zephyr/doc/application/application.rst

    target_sources(app PRIVATE src/main.c)

-In the above code an existing library target named 'app' is being configured to have the source file src/main.c.
-The PRIVATE keyword indicates that we are modifying the internals of how the library is being built.
-Whereas using the keyword 'PUBLIC' would modify how other libraries that link with app are built.
-In this case, using PUBLIC here would cause libraries that link with app to also include the source file src/main.c, behaviour that we surely do not want.
-The 'PUBLIC' keyword could however be useful when modifying the include paths of a target library.
+In the above code, an existing library target named ``app`` is configured to include the source file :file:`src/main.c`.
+The ``PRIVATE`` keyword indicates that we are modifying the internals of how the library is being built.
+Using the keyword ``PUBLIC`` would modify how other libraries that link with app are built.
+In this case, using ``PUBLIC`` would cause libraries that link with ``app`` to also include the source file :file:`src/main.c`, behaviour that we surely do not want.
+The ``PUBLIC`` keyword could however be useful when modifying the include paths of a target library.

 Application CMakeLists.txt